STARS4ALL/TESS-IDA-TOOLS/doc/TESS-IDA-TOOLS-Example.md

 We load this file as a TimeSeries AstroPy Table.
 TimeSeries tables have a special first column named `time` and also have additional methods for processing.
 See the [AstroPy documentation](https://docs.astropy.org/en/stable/timeseries/index.html) for more details.

-Note that the format is always `ascii.ecsv`
+Note that the format is always `ascii.ecsv` and the delimiter is always a comma.

 ```python